OmegaLambda1998/OmegaLambda1998.github.io/index.md

 {{headshot}}

 # Projects
-A collection of all my ongoing and completed academic projects
+A collection of all my ongoing and completed academic projects.

 {{getpage projects}}

+# Archive
+Some of my better recieved presentations, posters, and talks.

+{{gettalks}}

 # Articles
 A collection of random (non academic) projects, and miscellaneous interests.

 {{getpage articles}}

-# Repository Documentation
+# Code
-Documentation for all my major repositories
+Github repositories and documentation for all my projects.

 {{getrepos}}